arushig100/arushig100.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I am honored to have received the 2024 [Patrick Hummel and Harry Gray Travel Award](https://www.caltechy.org/hummel-gray-award)!
-This support will fund future conference travel, allowing me to share and discuss my research with the wider academic community.
+The funding will enable me to attend future conferences, allowing me to share my research with the wider academic community.